SplatGian/Rainbow-Expansion/README.md

 - <details open>
   <summary>Nintendo Switch</summary>

-  - Copy the file you downloaded in the root directory of your Switch sd card and unzip it
+  - Copy the file you downloaded in the root directory of your modded Switch[^1] sd card and unzip it

   </details>

 - <details>
   <summary>Emulators</summary>

+*If you want to legally play Splatoon 2 on your emulator you need to [dump the game first](https://suchmememanyskill.github.io/guides/switchdumpguide/).
+Dump the base game, all Updates and the DLC.*

   - Ryujinx
     - Copy the file you downloaded in the **sdcard** directory in the Ryujinx folder (***File -> Open Ryujinx Folder***) and unzip it